cyrilakafia/feu-pipeline/README.md

 git clone https://github.com/cyrilakafia/feu-pipeline.git
 ```

-Ensure you are working in an environ with PyTorch, numpy, matplotlib and pandas install.
+Ensure you are working in an environt with PyTorch, numpy, matplotlib and pandas installed.
 We reccommend you create a new environment with conda and install these packages

 ```bash
 conda create -n 'feu' python=3.10